Can I eat mcdonalds while pregnant?

 7Be cautious with soft-serve ice cream due to potential Listeria risk.

-Common Questions About mcdonalds in Pregnant
+Common Questions About mcdonalds While Pregnant

 Can I eat mcdonalds while pregnant?